notfromstatefarm/nvflashk/README.md

 For most users, that limitation makes sense.
 However, there are those who seek maximum performance from the hardware they buy.
 Have a 1.07v limited 4 series and want the full 1.1v?
 Want to flash a 1000W XOC BIOS to one of those 1.07v cards?
 Planning on slapping an AIB BIOS onto your FE?
 You'll probably need this tool.

 nvflashk enables you to flash almost any nVIDIA BIOS to your GPU.
 Whether or not it will actually work is a different story, but you should always be able to flash back even if your power cuts out mid-flash.
-The GPU will simply go into a fallback mode with generic display drivers.
+The GPU will either go into a fallback mode with generic display drivers, or you'll simply have to reflash using your iGPU, the secondary BIOS on your GPU if you have a dual BIOS, or another computer.
+One way or the other, you cannot permanently damage an NVIDIA GPU from a BIOS flash in and of itself.
+The results once you try to put load on it, however, cannot be guaranteed.

 **The base of this tool is copyright nVIDIA and has been provided in a modified fashion for the sole purpose of modifying personal property.
 This is dangerous and you will have no one but yourself to blame if things go wrong.
 Your warranty will be null and void the second you so much as think about using this tool.**